Githuber230318/Dark-ISP/README.md

 To accelerate training, it is necessary to preprocess RAW format files into npz files.
 You need to replace the corresponding directory name in the code, then run it：
 ```python
 python mmdetection_github/LOD_RAW_preprocess.py
 ```
+The processed npz file was also uploaded to the cloud disk.
 ## 🤖 Training and Evaluation
 ```python
 python mmdetection_github/tools/train.py mmdetection_github/configs/LOD/VOCmetric/R_Net_denoise_50.py